-In an interview, King claimed that his inspiration to put a pop-up book in the film came from a desire to capture the delights of his own childhood experience of Paddington, as he fondly remembers playing with a movable Paddington book designed and illustrated by paperengineer Ivor Wood in 1977.
-King wanted to "bake it [the pop-up book] into the heart of the narrative.
-And it became this beautiful device to see the world through his [Paddington's] eyes" (King in McCarthy, 2019, 16).
-King effectively remediates his childhood memory of playing with a Paddington pop-up into a cinematic sequence wherein the film viewer accompanies Paddington on a journey into the pop-up book and is invited to experience the diorama through Paddington's child-coded gaze as an immersive, transportive playspace.
-On a metafictional level, Paddington's instant immersion in the pop-up book frames the Paddington brand as one which continues to promote the romanticised "child's gaze as somehow special or even magical" (Tribunella 2010, 68), championing the concept that children can enter storyworlds in a more instinctive and authentic capacity than adults.
+In this fantasy sequence, King effectively remediates his personal childhood memory childhood memory of playing with a Paddington pop-up into a cinematic experience wherein the film viewer is invited to experiencea po-up book through Paddington's child-coded gaze as an immersive, transportive playspace.
+On a metafictional level, Paddington's instant immersion in the pop-up book 'world' frames the Paddington brand as one which continues to promote the romanticized "child's gaze as somehow special or even magical" (Tribunella 2010, 68), championing the concept that children can enter storyworlds in a more instinctive and authentic capacity than adults.